sjisntsuperman/mlz-aegis-sdk/README.md

 # Aegies

-A web monitor.
+A simple web monitor.
 Only for study.